TestingLast updated October 7th 2020, 2:55:10pm

 Less invasive swabs, including “mid-turbinate” and “anterior nasal”, are much less unpleasant and have the advantage that people can do it themselves.
 There are fewer studies investigating the accuracy of these swabs than NP swabs, but recent analyses suggest that these swab types are almost as good as the NP swabs, and other small studies show that they’re as good.
 However, if you are actively sick, an NP swab still likely makes sense as we have more data showing that this test has low false negative rates.
 For surveillance purposes - like, for doing widespread population testing — the less invasive swabs are likely to take over.

 Saliva tests are also an option.
 On August 15th, the FDA granted emergency use of a new saliva test for COVID-19 called SalivaDirect.
 Saliva tests allow people to collect their own sample at home by spitting in a cup that is then returned to a lab for analysis.
-Like the self-swabbing methods, saliva tests are advantageous in that you can collect your own sample.
-These tests are expected to reduce time, money, and training required to administer the test.
-SalivaDirect has so far yielded results with a sensitivity as high as nasal swab tests, setting it apart from past saliva tests that have received FDA emergency use authorization.
+Like the self-swabbing methods, saliva tests are advantageous in that you can collect your own sample, so less time, money, and training is necessary for administration of the test.
+SalivaDirect evaluated their test in partnership with the NBA, and has so far yielded results with a sensitivity as high as nasal swab tests.

 Once a sample is produced — be it a mucous-laden swab or saliva cup — it is sent to a lab, where its contents are placed into a PCR machine to do the actual test.
 The machine looks for the genetic material of the virus.
 This is hard to do because there is a lot of different genetic material in your nose, like your own genetic material or other stuff you breathe in.
 Maybe only a little tiny part of it is the coronavirus.
 (Note: another benefit of SalivaDirect’s new saliva test is that it skips this nucleic acid extraction step and goes straight to converting RNA to DNA).